Adityasinh-Sodha/Face-Recognition-System/README.md

 # Face-Recognition-System
-This is a simapl Face recognition system by Adityasinh Sodha
+This is a basic Face recognition system with its own local-host server by Adityasinh Sodha